 But whether a jury will agree with the broad view of the First Amendment is not guaranteed.
 Since Donald J. Trump first began his tirades against the media during his 2016 presidential campaign, the legal landscape has changed dramatically, especially where the First Amendment is concerned.
 Where people once brushed off Trump’s threats of suing the media as empty, now many of those lawsuits have already become a reality.
 The outcome of Palin’s current libel lawsuit against The New York Times has the potential to significantly alter the way lawsuits of slander and libel are argued all over the country, especially when the media is involved.

 At Lubin Austermuehle, we help clients navigate the complex laws and emotionally charged pathways to a court victory or settlement in slander and libel cases, as well as a vast range of other disputes from class action suits to breach of contract.
 We serve clients throughout Chicagoland, from Waukegan, to Skokie and beyond.
-You can contact us online here or call us on our toll-free number at 833-306-4933 or locally at 630-333-0333.
+You can contact us online here or call us on our locally at 630-333-0333.
 Take advantage of our FREE consultation, where we can discuss your specific needs and wishes and our ability to meet them.